What is a Cash Receipt?

 Now let us look at an example associated with a credit sale that results in receivable.

 Let us assume that there is a big distributor of televisions who sells a variety of different brands of TV.
 The distributor has been in the business for a long time and has a strong business network.
-The distributor purchases the televisions from numerous television manufacturers, and due to the long-standing relationship, the distributor offers favorable credit terms that allow him to order televisions as and when required.
+The distributor purchases the televisions from numerous television manufacturers.
+Due to the long-standing relationship, the distributor offers favorable credit terms that allow him to order televisions as and when required.
 The credit period provided is for 30 days.
 In this example, a television manufacturer would record a sale to the distributor after shipping the televisions to him; however, this is not when the manufacturer would record the receipt.

 Recommended Articles